NijeboerFrank/presentations/presentation.md

 Note:

 And Mark comes to visit me.
 I want to give him my fries in exchange for his money.
-However, he doesn't trust me because he can't see me making the fries.
+However, he is paranoid and doesn't trust me because he can't see me making the fries.

 vvv